Messor capitatus: Chemical communication

 Messor capitatus are seed-harvesting ants that when they find a food source will go back to the nest to recruit other foragers if the food is too large for them to carry.
 The ants will lay a trail of chemicals from the food to the nest using their gasters.
 Once they are inside the nest they will perform a motor display that includes running, body vibrations, contact with nestmates, and food transmission.
 The nestmates will then get excited and follow the trail laid by the scout to the food source and if they want to recruit more to the patch then they will reinforce the trail by also leaving a trail of chemicals with their gasters.
-The chemical that the scouts use to lay orientation trails is released from the Dufour’s gland.
+The chemical that the scouts use to lay orientation trails is released from the Dufour's gland.
 The major compounds that are released from the Dufour gland are Tridecane (28%) and Nonadecane (26%).
 M.capitatus and M. galla are the first species to have more than a trace quantity of nonadecane released from the Dufour gland.
 The chemicals released from these glands can last up to 30 minutes after reinforcement has ended.
-M. capitatus will follow a trail that is made of the secretion from the Dufour’s gland the most often and will follow this secretion to the end of the trail.
+M. capitatus will follow a trail that is made of the secretion from the Dufour's gland the most often and will follow this secretion to the end of the trail.
 Researchers found that even if the secretion was from a different colony ant they would still follow the trail with no hesitation.
-The ants would also follow the trail left by the poison gland, but would display aggressive behavior while they followed this trail and didn’t always follow the trail to the end.
-The ants didn’t respond to a trail laid with secretions from the ant’s abdomen.
+The ants would also follow the trail left by the poison gland, but would display aggressive behavior while they followed this trail and did not always follow the trail to the end.
+The ants did not respond to a trail laid with secretions from the ant's abdomen.

 M. capitatus also secrete faeces containing the same hydrocarbons as the cuticle of worker ants in what is known as anal spots around their nest to identify it.
 These anal spot secretions helps the ants identify nestmates or aliens.
 The anal spots contain hydrocarbons similar to the cuticle because these hydrocarbons are detected during close contact to determine if another ant is a colony-member and to help tell other colonies which nest is their own.
 These spots were found to contain 60 different compounds that were mostly long-chained branched and linear hydrocarbons.
 The proportion of compound in the anal spots varied between the colonies as another way to distinguish between them.
 In M.capitatus these anal spots are created using a rectal sac and not secretions from the Dufour gland.